katanox/tabour/README.md

 ## Installation

-First you need to get started is to add a dependency to `Tabour` library.
+To get started is to add a dependency to `Tabour` library.
-Then adding these to the main application of spring:
+Then add this to the main application of spring:
 ```kotlin
     @ConfigurationPropertiesScan
     @ComponentScan(basePackages = ["com.katanox.tabour"])